Coarse cohomology theories: Coarse cohomology theories

-We let denote the germs-at-$\infty$ of the cone functor (\cite[Sec.~8]{ass} and \cite[Sec.~9.5]{equicoarse}).
-By \cite[Lem.~9.5]{ass} the composition is a local homology theory and therefore extends essentially uniquely to a colimit-preserving functor (denoted by the same symbol)
+We let denote the germs-at-$\infty$ of the cone functor (\cite[Sec.~8]{ass} and \cite[Sec.~9.6]{equicoarse}).
+By \cite[Lem.~9.5]{ass} the composition is a local homology theory and therefore extends essentially uniquely along $\Yo^{s}\cB$ to a colimit-preserving functor (denoted by the same symbol)

-By \cite[Prop.~5.2]{ass} the Rips complex construction yields a classical coarse homology theory Therefore the composition is a classical coarse homology theory.

-We assume now that $E^{\hlg}$ is a strong coarse homology theory.
-We can interpret $E^{\hlg}$ as a colimit-preserving functor defined on $\Sp\cX_{\wfl}$.
-The composition is a new classical coarse homology theory with the same target as $E^{\hlg}$. \begin{ddd} The coarse homology theory $E^{\hlg}\cO^{\infty}\bP$ is called the coarsification of~$E^{\hlg}$. \end{ddd} The coarsification of $E^{\hlg}$ is related with $E^{\hlg}$ by an assembly map, a natural transformation of functors
+By \cite[Prop.~5.2]{ass} the Rips complex construction yields a coarse homology theory Therefore the composition is a coarse homology theory.
+We assume now that $E \colon \BC^{\op}\to \bC$ is a strong coarse cohomology theory.
+Then we can interpret $E$ as a limit-preserving functor defined on $\Sp\cX^{\op}_{\wfl}$.
+The composition is a new coarse cohomology theory with the same target as $E$.
+It is related with $E$ by the coarse coassembly map, a natural transformation of functors